Mesfrum/Calculator/README.md

 # [Calculator](https://mesfrum.github.io/Calculator)

-A simple calculator, I made as a beginner project for The Odin Project - Fondatations.
-Occasionly I update this repository to include and apply new things I have learnt.
+A simple calculator, I made as a beginner project for The Odin Project - Foundations.
+Occasionally I update this repository to include and apply new things I have learnt.

 ## Features